Understanding the Competing Conflict Style

 Applying best practices such as being selective when using the style, staying collaborative, avoiding escalating conflicts, and knowing when to move on will ensure that conflict resolution is done effectively and efficiently.

-If you are interested in learning more about competing conflict style, other conflict management styles, or dispute resolution services, reach out to ADR Times to learn about the available courses and educational materials.
+If you want to learn more about competing conflict styles, other conflict management styles, or dispute resolution services, contact ADR Times to learn about the available courses and educational materials.

 ADR Times